shopware5/shopware/UPGRADE-5.5.md

 * Added new config `alwaysShowMainFeatures` to show the template from `mainfeatures` in the whole checkout process
 * Added configuration for displaying shipping costs pre calculation in off canvas shopping cart
-* Added wrapping smarty blocks to Themes/Frontend/Bare/documents/index.tpl
+* Added wrapping smarty blocks to `documents/index.tpl`
 * Added condition for not displaying basic price if it is a product with graduated prices
 * Added new block `frontend_account_order_item_detail_info_wrapper` to `account/order_item_details.tpl`
 * Added missing attribute accessor methods to `CustomerStream` model
+* Added rich-snippets for `priceValidUntil` , `url`, `image` and  `gtin13`
+* Added new block `frontend_index_header_meta_tags_inner` to `frontend/index/header.tpl`
+* Added preselected checkbox option to 'Deactivate No Customer Account' in basic configuration
+* Added an upload compatibility check for plugins
+* Added smarty function `http_build_query` to the list of allowed functions

 ### Changes

-* Changed deprecation on `Shopware\Bundle\SearchBundleDBAL\PriceHelperInterface`.
-It was deprecated since 5.3.0, that deprecation got removed
+* Changed HTTPCache to fix issues with the first request of a URL when debugging is active
 * Changed url plugin to resolve base-url on CLI
 * Changed variant switch to consider url parameters without value
 * Changed `CategoryProvider` to skip excluded categories from sitemap